-· Be responsible for taking and returning all necessary materials to and from school

-(books, papers, Chromebooks, etc.)

-- To complete assignments and return on due date - To complete assignments neatly and legibly - Will put best effort forth to complete daily assignments accurately
+- · Be responsible for taking and returning all necessary materials to and from school (books, papers, Chromebooks, etc.). - · To complete assignments and return on the due date. - · To complete assignments neatly and legibly. - · Will put forth best effort to complete daily assignments accurately.